andrew/ultimate-awesome/README.md

 - [graph-adversarial-learning-literature](https://github.com/safe-graph/graph-adversarial-learning-literature) - A curated list of adversarial attacks and defenses papers on graph-structured data.
 - [awesome-internet-computer](https://github.com/dfinity/awesome-internet-computer) - A curated list of awesome projects and resources relating to the Internet Computer Protocol.
 - [awesome-opentelemetry](https://github.com/magsther/awesome-opentelemetry) - A curated list of OpenTelemetry resources.
-- [awesome-telco](https://github.com/ravens/awesome-telco) - A curated list of telco resources and projects.
 - [awesome-algorithms-education](https://github.com/gaerae/awesome-algorithms-education) - A curated list to learning and practicing about algorithm.
 - [awesome-express](https://github.com/rajikaimal/awesome-express) - :octocat: A curated list of awesome express.js resources.
 - [awesome-cs-courses-zh](https://github.com/apachecn/awesome-cs-courses-zh) - 计算机公开课推荐.